ch-stefanhi/chalmers-qubit/README.md

 and then run on the custom `ChalmersProcessor`.
 The custom processor is defined in `chalmers_qubit.processor` and can be initialized with noise parameters, e.g., T1 and T2 values for each qubit.

+A number of notebooks exploring the usage of the device is available in `doc/notebooks`.

 Note that only gates with compilation instructions in `chalmers_qubit/compiler.py` will work.